MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.

+## Prerequisites

+To complete this exercise, you need:

+- An [Azure subscription](https://azure.microsoft.com/free/) with permissions to create AI resources.

 ## Open Microsoft Foundry portal

 Let's start by signing into Foundry portal.